arkeo01/AI-lite/README.md

 ## Functionality
 **Face Recognition:** A link of image is to be pasted in the input field, the faces in the image would be detected using Clarifai and highlighted with rectangles.

+## Enhancements
+1. Routing using React-Router.
+2. Functionality for detection of multiple faces added.

 ## Tech Stack
-    - Reactjs
+1. Reactjs
+2. React-Router
-    - Nodejs
+3. Nodejs
-    - Express
+4. Express
-    - PostgreSQL
+5. PostgreSQL